-About five years ago, Edutopia.com published a blog post titled “Energy and Calm: Brain Breaks and Focused-Attention Practices.
+About 8 years ago, Edutopia.com published a blog post titled “Energy and Calm: Brain Breaks and Focused-Attention Practices.
 If you’d like to access it, visit this link: https://www.edutopia.org/blog/brain-breaks-focused-attention-practices-lori-desautels

-Think about our schedules in school.
-They always had a break – they called it “changing classes.”
 After 45 minutes or so, you’d pack up your stuff, visit your locker, put things away, grab other stuff, and then head to your next class.
 The next class always started five or so minutes late.
-That’s how we were trained.
-Think about that the next time you’re late for a business meeting.
+That’s how we were trained – so think about that the next time you’re late for a business meeting.
 School trained us to always stay until the end, and then it was “understood” that it took time to get to class.

 College tried to change that.
 Class began at 10:00 AM on the dot.
 The previous class ended at 9:50.
 God forbid if you needed to talk with the professor and your 10:00 AM class was on the other side of campus up 6 flights of steps (with no elevator).